djperrefort/fig-tree/docs/deployment_guide/configuration.md

 | `SECRET_KEY`    | `<random>`  | Secret value used for security-related tasks.                               |
 | `ALLOWED_HOSTS` | `localhost` | Space-delimited list of hostnames allowed to serve the running application. |

+!!! note

+    Fig-Tree will automatically generate a secret key if one is not provided.
+    This key will not persist between sessions, and any previously generated tokens will be invalidated.
+    For this reason, setting an explicit secret key value is strongly recommended.

 ## Database Settings

 Fig-Tree supports multiple database backends, including SQLite and Postgres.